NASA: Astrophysics missions

 The NASA Science Mission Directorate Astrophysics division manages the agency's astrophysics science portfolio.
 NASA has invested significant resources in the development, delivery, and operations of various forms of space telescopes.
 These telescopes have provided the means to study the cosmos over a large range of the electromagnetic spectrum.

-The Great Observatories that were launched in the 1980s and 1990s have provided a wealth of observations for study by physicists across the planent.
+The Great Observatories that were launched in the 1980s and 1990s have provided a wealth of observations for study by physicists across the planet.
 The first of them, the Hubble Space Telescope, was delivered to orbit in 1990 and continues to function, in part due to prior servicing missions performed by the Space Shuttle.
-The other remaining active great observatory include the Chandra X-ray Observatory (CXO), launched by STS-93 in July 1999 and is now in a 64-hour elliptical orbit studying X-ray sources that are not readily viewable from terrestrial observatories.
+The other remaining active great observatories include the Chandra X-ray Observatory (CXO), launched by STS-93 in July 1999 and is now in a 64-hour elliptical orbit studying X-ray sources that are not readily viewable from terrestrial observatories.

 The Imaging X-ray Polarimetry Explorer (IXPE) is a space observatory designed to improve the understanding of X-ray production in objects such as neutron stars and pulsar wind nebulae, as well as stellar and supermassive black holes.
 IXPE launched in December 2021 and is an international collaboration between NASA and the Italian Space Agency (ASI).
 It is part of the NASA Small Explorers program (SMEX) which designs low-cost spacecraft to study heliophysics and astrophysics.

-The Neil Gehrels Swift Observatory was launched in November 2004 and is Gamma-ray burst observatory that also monitors the afterglow in X-ray, and UV/Visible light at the location of a burst.
+The Neil Gehrels Swift Observatory was launched in November 2004 and is a gamma-ray burst observatory that also monitors the afterglow in X-ray, and UV/Visible light at the location of a burst.
 The mission was developed in a joint partnership between Goddard Space Flight Center (GSFC) and an international consortium from the United States, United Kingdom, and Italy.
 Pennsylvania State University operates the mission as part of NASA's Medium Explorer program (MIDEX).

 The Fermi Gamma-ray Space Telescope (FGST) is another gamma-ray focused space observatory that was launched to low Earth orbit in June 2008 and is being used to perform gamma-ray astronomy observations.
 In addition to NASA, the mission involves the United States Department of Energy, and government agencies in France, Germany, Italy, Japan, and Sweden.